BrianENguyen/blog.brianenguyen.com/content/blog/june-2024-workout-update.md

 ## New Workout Routine

-I have made a slight adjustmentThis is a high level overview of my workout routine:
+I have made a slight adjustments to my weekly workout routine.
+Below is a high level overview of what it is like.
+There are no specific days in which I perform them; just whichever comes next:

++ Day 1 - Arm lifting
++ Day 2 - Legs
++ Day 3 - Abs
++ Day 4 - Cardio
++ Day 5 - Yoga
-+ Day
++ Day 6 - Rest

 I don't plan on taking breaks